flyether/online-store/README.md

-# online-store
-online-store for rs.school
+# This template is deprecated